• Email

 Is a complete protein, meaning that this dish contains all 9 essential amino acids that are necessary to build protein.

 Hummus is naturally a very healthy food.
-This homemade hummus recipe just amps up the protein content of this delicious snack.
+This homemade high protein hummus recipe just amps up the protein content of this delicious snack.

-A serving of this high-protein hummus is only 156 calories with 7 g protein, 7 g fat, and 12 g carbs.
+A serving of this high protein hummus is only 156 calories with 7 grams of protein, 7 grams of fat, and 12 grams of carbs.

 Hummus also is a complete protein, given the combination of sesame seeds from the tahini and garbanzo beans, which together contain all 9 essential amino acids, which is essential for building muscle and lean mass.